DigitalPublishingToolkit/Hybrid-Publishing-Resources/README.md

 # INC Hybrid Publication's Resources

-This repository consists of a collection of resources to aid the development of EPUBs, based on Pandoc and Markdown source files.
+This repository consists of a collection of resources aided to the development of EPUBs, based on Pandoc,  Markdown source files, a make file and a few scripts.

-## Framework
+## Clone
-The essential elements that allow EPUBs to be developed

-To make use of it, clone the repository by running on the terminal:
+To use this repository, clone it by running on the terminal:

 `git clone --depth 1 --branch master https://github.com/DigitalPublishingToolkit/Hybrid-Publication-Resources.git DESTINATION_FOLDER`